Bridget Jones's Diary: Plot

-Bridget begins to develop feelings for Mark, and when she misguidedly and somewhat disastrously, attempts to cook her own birthday dinner party, he comes to her rescue.
-After a happy dinner celebration with Bridget's friends and Mark, a drunken Daniel arrives and temporarily monopolises Bridget's attention.
-Mark leaves, but returns to challenge Daniel and they fight in the street, eventually smashing through a window of a Greek restaurant.
-The fight eventually ends, with Bridget chiding Mark and he leaving, but after a self-serving appeal from Daniel, she rejects him as well.
+Mark comes to Bridget's rescue when she vainly attempts to cook a sophisticated birthday party dinner and the two have a celebration with Bridget's friends.
+A drunken Daniel arrives to monopolise Bridget's attention which prompts Mark to leave before he returns and challenges Daniel to a fight in the street.
+When the fight ends, Bridget chides Mark and dismisses Daniel as well.

-Bridget's mother, Pamela, has left Bridget's father Colin and begun an affair with perma-tanned shopping channel presenter Julian.
-When the affair ends, she returns to the Jones's family home and off-handedly reveals that Mark and Daniel's falling-out resulted from Daniel (then Mark's best friend at Cambridge University) sleeping with Mark's wife which Mark walked in on, not the other way around.
+Bridget's mother, Pamela, having left Bridget's father Colin for an affair with a colleague, returns to the Jones family home.
+She off-handedly reveals that Mark and Daniel's falling-out resulted from Daniel (then Mark's best friend at Cambridge University) having sex with Mark's wife which Mark walked in on, not the other way around.

-At the Darcys' ruby wedding anniversary party the same day, Bridget confesses her feelings for Mark, only to learn that he and Natasha have accepted jobs in New York and are on the verge of an engagement, according to Mark's father.
-Bridget interrupts the toast with an emotionally moving speech that peters out as she realises the hopelessness of her position.
-Although her words have an effect on Mark, he still flies to New York.
+At the Darcys' ruby wedding anniversary party the same day, Bridget confesses her feelings for Mark, only to learn that he and Natasha have accepted jobs in New York and seemingly on the verge of an engagement.
+Bridget interrupts the toast but fails to dissuade Mark from travelling to New York.
 Bridget's friends rally to repair her broken heart with a surprise trip to Paris, but as they are about to leave, Mark appears at Bridget's flat.

-Just as they are about to kiss for the first time, Bridget flies to her bedroom to change into sexier underwear.
-Mark peeks at her diary, reads her earlier unflattering opinions of him, and leaves.
-Bridget, realizing what he has read and fearing she has lost him again, runs outside after him in the snow in her tigerskin-print underwear and a thin cardigan, but doesn't find him.
-Disheartened, she is about to return home when he reappears, she apologises and he presents her with a new diary, "to make a fresh start".
-They kiss in the snow-covered street.
+Just as they are about to kiss for the first time, Bridget rushes to her bedroom to change into sexier underwear.
+Mark notices her open diary, reads her earlier unflattering opinions of him, and leaves.
+Bridget realises what has happened and runs outside after him in the snow.
+Finding him outside a nearby shop, Bridget apologises for what she wrote and says "it's only a diary".
+Mark reveals he only left to buy her a new one, which he gives her, "to make a fresh start", and they kiss in the snow-covered street.